Need An Answer To Your Foot And Ankle Questions? Read Through Our FAQ

 You can also treat your shoes with antifungal sprays or powders or discard old ones so you dont keep re-infecting your feet.

-Ottawa Foot Clinic has designed a combination of anti-fungal nail treatments that is very effective.
-Call our office in Ottawa today by dialing (613) 595-9700.
+Ottawa Foot Clinic has designed a combinations of fungal nail treatments that is very effective.
+Call our office in Ottawa, ON today by dialing (613) 595-9700.

-An Ingrown toenail could be caused by a several different things.
-In some cases, the excessive nail curve is believed to be a genetic problem where the nail plate may be too wide for the affected toe.
-It is also possible that an abnormal gait pattern may have created excessive pressure in the tissues surrounding the nail of the big toe thus progressively deforming the nail and root.
-Sometimes other forms of pressure or sudden impact, such as from a toe injury or as the prolonged wearing of ill-fitting shoes, can cause the nail to grow back with a different shape and an increased curve inwards down into the tissues.
+A case of ingrown toenail could be caused by a several different things.
+In some cases, the curved nail is believed to be a genetic problem where the nail plate may be too wide for the affected toe.
+It is also possible that an abnormal gait pattern may have created excessive pressure in the tissues surrounding the nail of the big toe.
+Sometimes other forms of pressure or force, such as from a toe injury or the prolonged wearing of ill-fitting shoes, can cause the nail to grow back with a different shape and an increased curve.

 Regardless of the source of your curved and digging nail, we are happy to provide help if it wont go away, keeps coming back, or shows signs of infection.
 Dont try to perform bathroom surgery on yourself; you might cause yourself more pain and damage!
-Call Ottawa Foot Clinic at (613) 595-9700 to schedule your appointment today.
+Call Ottawa Foot Clinic at (613) 595-9700 and schedule an appointment today.